sahilmalhotra0510/Projects/location/setup/customize/README.md

 - The env block is removed from cypress.config.ts.
 - For chat.cy.ts, the beforeEach block is reverted to the previous version.
 - The code handles duplicates.

-Run in the root of your website to reactivate Ollama prior to syncing.

-Make a fork of: [github.com/datascape/open-webui](https://github.com/datascape/open-webui)

-Pull your fork locally, then run in your webroot to update the open-webui repo:

-	python projects/location/setup/customize/sync.py "open-webui"

-Click "commits ahead of"
-Click "Files changed"

 Also see CHANGELOG-workflow.md in the current folder.